xinglab-ai/self-consistent-expression-recovery-machine/README.md

 #  rpois(length(data), data)))

 # The following two code lines read the observed data for 10% sampling efficiency
-a=sio.loadmat('demo/data/data_observed_10perc.mat')
+a=sio.loadmat('data_observed_10perc.mat')
 dataObs=a['data_observed']

-# Load data labels
-a=sio.loadmat('demo/data/data_label.mat')
-dataLabel=a['data_label']

 # Selection of the size of the region of interest (ROI)
 # We choose ROI size in such a way that the expression matrix
 # is divided into 4 (i.e. 2 by 2) ROIs.
 However, other ROI sizes are also
 # fine as SERM is generally very robust against the ROI size.
 ROIsize = [6100,1250]
 # Selection of percent of overlap between successive ROIs.
 The default value is 50%, but other
 # values can be chosen
 percOL = 0.5
 t=time.time() # For keeping record of computational time random.seed(0) # Setting the random number generator seed to 0.
 # Run SERM
 out_SERM = srm.serm(dataObs,ROIsize,percOL,randomize=False) # If you want to randomize the rows and columns
 # of the data before applying SERM, please choose randomize=True